es-progress/shell/docs/bin.md

     1. Copy files to destination dir (`rsync`)
     1. Create single archive file from backed up files (`tar` & `pigz`)
     1. Rotate (delete) old archives (`find`)
--   Quick: only copying files to destination.
+-   Quick: only copy files to destination.
 -   Snapshot: backup only changed files from last backup.
     Not changed files get hard-linked from previous run so you can access normally & restore easily but using way less disk space.
     This is a quick and efficient way to create many backups.